OpenNews/opennews-website/_posts/2023-8-29-welcome-co-directors.md

 When you see me online in Slack (News Nerdery, News Product Alliance) or [on email](mailto:jessica@opennews.org), or in person at SRCCON, please talk to me about remote work, creating new roles in journalism, building teams, shredding our org charts, taking a career break, new parenthood, baking, running, ashtanga yoga, or boxing.

+<a id="john"></a>
-### John
+### John Hernandez - based in Austin, TX
 As I started to message people close to me about moving into this role, the overwhelming response was something like, “That’s such a great fit.
 I’m so excited for you.”
 They’re right.
 It makes a lot of sense for me to work here because I wouldn’t be here without Open News.
 I'm excited to join the cause as co-director because it means I can invite others to benefit from the community we've fostered at Open News.

 Togetherness is a value I hold dear because solving the problems that plague journalism and our democracy requires collective understanding and action.
 But the news industry can be excruciatingly lonely.
 As newsrooms struggle to find their way, careers are derailed and the relationship between us and the public gets increasingly tense and fractured.
 It's during those tough times when we need to have others to lift us up or be honest with us.

 Open News has served that role in my professional life.
-Every community call, SRCCON event and conversation I've engaged in through the DEI Coalition has restored me in some way.
+Every [community call](https://opennews.org/what/community/calls/),  [SRCCON event](https://opennews.org/what/conferences/) and conversation I’ve engaged in through the [DEI Coalition](https://opennews.org/what/community/dei-coalition/) has restored me in some way.
 Nothing else I've witnessed in journalism has offered that same sense of clarity or purpose, and I couldn't imagine myself as a leader without Open News.
 I remember when I stepped into one of my first SRCCON sessions, on leading with influence instead of formal power, and I was amazed at the audacious new doors it opened for me.
 Why hadn't anyone told me about these possibilities for our work before?

 I haven't stopped thinking about the possibilities since then.
 As a Colombian immigrant growing up in Queens, New York, I was surrounded by all sorts of people who made me value empathy and different perspectives.
 I also got my journalism degree at the ripe age of 31, occupied in my 20s by working in grocery stores, startups, and city government, which prepared me for journalism’s attempts to inculcate its systemic myopia within me.
 When I think of the reality that many thought leaders in our field occupy, sometimes one of unspoken privilege and backward reasoning, I'm reminded of that kid walking to and from public school in Richmond Hill, Queens.
 The problems that journalism tends to favor and cover don't resonate with many of the people who made up my life before I became a journalist.